bbauska/Coursera-Bootstrap/README.md

 information is time.

-The date and time are going to be supported by two input fields here and then we have a submit button here named \"reserve\" with the button being in blue color.
+The date and time are going to be supported by two input fields here and then we have a submit button here named "reserve" with the button being in blue color.

 Remember all these different details here and this is in a card.
 Now,